arkworks-rs/algebra/poly/README.md

 ## ark-poly

-This crate implements traits and implementations for polynomials, FFT-friendly subsets of a fields (dubbed "domains"), and FFTs for these domains.
+This crate implements traits and implementations for polynomials, FFT-friendly subsets of a field (dubbed "domains"), and FFTs for these domains.

 ### Polynomials

-The polynomial module provides the following traits for defining polynomials:
+The `polynomial` module provides the following traits for defining polynomials:

 - [`Polynomial`](https://github.com/arkworks-rs/algebra/blob/master/poly/src/polynomial/mod.rs#L16):
 Requires implementors to support common operations on polynomials,